bitwuzla/bitwuzla.github.io/index.md

 # About Bitwuzla

-Bitwuzla is a Satisfiability Modulo Theories (SMT) solver for the theories of bit-vectors, floating-points, arrays and uninterpreted functions and their combinations.
+Bitwuzla is a Satisfiability Modulo Theories (SMT) solver for the theories of fixed-size bit-vectors, floating-point arithmetic, arrays and uninterpreted functions and their combinations.
 Its name is derived from an Austrian dialect expression that can be translated as "someone who tinkers with bits".

 ### Pronunciation of Bitwuzla